lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 Steps:
 1. For each pixel in image, generate multiple rays which are randomly positioned on pixel area.
-2. Render images with 1, 2, 4, 8 and 16 rays per pixel and compare.
+2. Render images with 1, 2, 4, 8 and 16 rays per pixel.
+Store images and document steps.

 Help:
 * https://raytracing.github.io/books/RayTracingInOneWeekend.html, chapter 7: Antialiasing